faizan171103/olist-databricks-lakehouse/README.md

 - The category revenue trend line shows `audio` spiking sharply in **August** (~R$150K, well above every other category) and collapsing immediately after — a strong signal of a one-off promotion or seasonal event worth investigating rather than treating as a stable trend.

 ---
+## Some reccomendation

+Payment is 74% credit card and almost entirely single-installment, yet AOV is only R$137.75.
+That combination usually means customers are buying safely within a "no-financing-needed" comfort zone.
+Testing installment options specifically on higher-ticket categories (computers, furniture_decor) could lift AOV without touching conversion on the cheap end.
+Revenue is long-tail  the #1 category (health_beauty) is only 9.26% of total revenue.
+That's actually a resilience strength, but it also means there's no single "hero category" carrying growth.
+A cross-sell strategy (bundle bed_bath_table + housewares, both top performers) is more likely to move the needle than trying to make one category bigger.

+The May peak and September crash (~1.5M → ~0.6M) repeat almost identically in both revenue and order-count charts, which rules out a pricing anomaly it's a demand or supply event.
+Before running a Q3 promo calendar, this is worth investigating: was Sept a stockout, a logistics disruption, or just seasonal?
+(You'd want delivery_status and inventory data joined in to confirm — not currently in the Gold model.)

+The audio spike in August (~R$150K, dwarfing every other category) followed by an immediate crash is a strong signal of a one-off promo or viral moment.
+If you can identify what drove it, it's a replicable playbook for other stagnant categories rather than a one-time fluke. computers has the highest average price but doesn't show up as a volume leader anywhere else — it behaves like a premium, considered-purchase category.
+Financing/installments (again, underused platform-wide) is the natural lever there.
+Retention — the highest-leverage number on the whole platform

 ## Tech stack